If you’ve wondered what chimney fires are all about, we welcome you to read on.

 Bomb from Top

-Bombing from the top might sound quite extreme right?
+Bombing from the top might sounds extreme, right?

 Well, it isn’t what you might be thinking of.
 Bombing from the top involves the use of a dry chemical powder contained in sealable plastic bags.
 As the name implies, these bags are dropped down the top of your chimney.